zhangyan612/ChatGPT_Api/workflow/README.md

 GPT 3.5 response:

 [{"task": "text_classifier", "id": 0, "dep": [-1], "args": {"text": "I need to order a pizza from Uber Eats to be delivered to 123 Main St"}}, {"task": "text_reader", "id": 1, "dep": [0], "args": {"text": "I need to order a pizza from Uber Eats to be delivered to 123 Main St"}}, {"task": "text_downloader", "id": 2, "dep": [0], "args": {"url": "<Uber Eats order URL>"}}, {"task": "text_classifier", "id": 3, "dep": [-1], "args": {"text": "book a room at the Grand Hyatt hotel for 1st August 2023"}}, {"task": "text_reader", "id": 4, "dep": [3], "args": {"text": "book a room at the Grand Hyatt hotel for 1st August 2023"}}, {"task": "text_downloader", "id": 5, "dep": [3], "args": {"url": "<Grand Hyatt booking URL>"}}]

+# outcome after execution of each task

+"The AI assistant has parsed the user input into several tasks" "and executed them.
+The results are as follows:\n" "{task_execution}"
+"\nPlease summarize the results and generate a response."